-Students identified as exceptional through an IPRC or those who have a previously implemented IEP must have an IEP reviewed/revised or developed within 30 instructional days after the beginning of a new placement, or a new school year.
-Serving as working documents, IEPs are expected to be reviewed and revised regularly to reflect the current strengths/needs and goals for that student.
+Students identified as exceptional through an IPRC or those who have a previously implemented IEP must have an IEP developed or reviewed within 30 instructional days after the beginning of a new placement, or a new school year.
+Serving as working documents, IEPs are expected to be revised regularly to reflect the current strengths/needs and goals for that student.